iotaledger/tips/text/0008-weighted-uniform-random-tip-selection/0008-weighted-uniform-random-tip-selection.md

 resemble the true values, as subsequent milestones might confirm transactions within the same cone the given transaction approved.

-However, one can argue that the `YTRSI`/`OTRSI` don't shift by that much in such case, so that it is fine to compute them only up on solidification of a given transaction.
+However, one can argue that the `YTRSI`/`OTRSI` do not shift by that much in such case, so that it is fine to compute them only up on solidification of a given transaction.
-This assumption builds up on the fact, that the Coordinator wouldn't confirm transactions in such depth that it would cause the origin values to differ by much from the newly computed values.
+This assumption builds up on the fact, that the Coordinator would not confirm transactions in such depth that it would cause the origin values to differ by much from the newly computed values.